waikato-datamining/instant-adams/README.md

 	The alternative template for the pom.xml to use.

 -n, --name NAME
-	The name to use for the project in the pom.xml
+	The name to use for the project in the pom.xml.
+Also used as library directory and executable name when generating Debian/Redhat packages.

 -M, --module MODULES
 	The comma-separated list of ADAMS modules to use for the application, e.g.: adams-weka,adams-groovy,adams-excel